Happy New Year everyone!

 And happy Wonder Wednesday!

-When I started this website and blog, I posted Tuesdays, Thursdays, and Wonder Wednesdays for the first 3 years.
+When I started this website and blog in 2012, I posted Tuesdays, Thursdays, and Wonder Wednesdays for the first 3 years.
 Then, as the world of Wings, Worms, and Wonder began to grow, posting on Tuesdays and Wonder Wednesdays worked best.
-Now, as this little world of creative nature connection continues to grow, I am happy to align the blog posts to the Wonder Wednesday emails!
-Life is full of cycles and I am so curious to see where this new cycle will take us all in this little world of Wings, Worms, and Wonder!
+Now, as this little world of creative nature connection continues to grow, I am happy to simplify the blog posts to the last Wednesday of the month – Wonder Wednesday!

 If you’ve seen my Instagram feed lately, you’ve noticed I am smitten with these beautiful ice discs that formed in a near shore eddy of the James River.
 Virginia has had weeks of very cold below freezing temperatures and as a result these ice discs formed in the eddy and spun out into the river.
 So cool right?